-14. Dark auburn: Things just keep getting darker!
+Let’s go a little darker!
 If you love the idea of going red but want to stick close to your dark brunette roots, dark auburn will do the trick.
 The golden red and warm brown combo blends perfectly for a hair color that suits all skin tones and eye colors.

 DIY it: L’Oréal Paris Féria in Rose Gold

 If you thought shade selection was the only thing you needed to consider when going red, think again.
 Once you’ve completed the dyeing process, it’s important to take care of your red hair properly.

 Color-treated hair requires special care, so reach for a system with a shampoo, conditioner, and hair treatment formulated for colored hair.
 Try the L’Oréal Paris EverPure Repair & Defend Shampoo, L’Oréal Paris Hair EverPure Repair and Defend Conditioner, and L’Oréal Paris EverPure Repair Remedy Balm.

 Another way to keep your red hair looking it’s very best is to rely on a color-depositing conditioner.
 The perfect way to enhance your strands, this type of conditioner is formulated with red pigments that work to rejuvenate your color between touch-ups.
 Think of it as the answer to faded red hair!
 Simply swap your color-treated conditioner for this offering when your mane needs a little extra love.